maskegger/guide/index.md

 At any time, you can delete all these extra folders, keeping only **data/raw/** and **scripts/**, and then rerun your analysis from scratch.
 When the project is complete, a copy of **analysis/** serves as a standalone replication package.

-The analysis folder contains three subfolders. **scripts/** stores all scripts and libraries required to run the analysis. **data/** includes raw and processed data. **data/raw/** is read-only.
-Scripts write only to **data/proc/** or **results/**.
+The analysis folder contains three subfolders. **scripts/** includes all scripts and libraries (add-on packages) required to run the analysis. **data/** includes raw and processed data. **data/raw/** is read-only.
+Scripts write files only to **data/proc/** or **results/**.

 **results/** contains all final output, including tables and figures.
-These can be linked to a LaTeX document on Overleaf or stored in an adjacent folder:
+These can be linked to a LaTeX document on Overleaf or stored in an adjacent folder.
+For example, the example [MyProject](https://github.com/reifjulian/my-project/tree/master/MyProject) has the following folder structure:

 ```text
 .